bilardi/backtesting-tool-comparison/docs/source/r/prerequisites.rst

 You can find all scripts descripted in this tutorial on `GitHub <https://github.com/bilardi/backtesting-tool-comparison/>`_:

-* src/r/, the script that you can use on RStudio
+* the .r files in `src/r/ <https://github.com/bilardi/backtesting-tool-comparison/tree/master/src/r/>`_ folder, the script that you can use on RStudio
-* the .ipynb files in docs/sources/r/, that you can use on Jupyter or browse on this tutorial
+* the .ipynb files in `docs/sources/r/ <https://github.com/bilardi/backtesting-tool-comparison/tree/master/docs/sources/r/>`_ folder, that you can use on Jupyter or browse on this tutorial